Dental Hygiene in Melville, NY

 Most cases of periodontal disease develop because of bacterial plaque that builds up on the teeth.
 When plaque hardens, it causes tartar to form, which gradually destroys the tissues and bone that support the teeth.
-The risk of developing gum disease can be reduced by practicing good oral hygiene, which includes carefully brushing the teeth at least twice a day, and flossing them at least once a day.
+The risk of developing gum disease can be reduced by practicing good dental hygiene, which includes carefully brushing the teeth at least twice a day, and flossing them at least once a day.
 Proper brushing and flossing techniques should be used to ensure that teeth are adequately cleaned.

 Brushing Teeth Correctly